radicle-dev/old.radicle.xyz/content/docs/introduction.rst

 perspective, you’re in the right place.

-For a technical overview of Radicle, including some of the architectural choices we’ve made, a good place to start is `this blogpost`_ on the Radicle architecture.
+For a technical overview of Radicle, including some of the architectural choices we’ve made, a good place to start is the `Radicle P2P architecture`_ section below.

 If you want to dive straight in and play around with Radicle for yourself, follow the `installation instructions`_ and then the `Radicle Tutorial`_ in the